Pig Spirit Animal Symbolism

 The Bible looks at the pigs as agents of the devil.
 For example, when Jesus cast out demons from a possessed man, he sent the demons to some pigs that were grazing nearby.

-Demon possessed, the swine ran off and violently threw themselves off a cliff.
+Demon-possessed, the swine ran off and violently threw themselves off a cliff.

 Biblical teachings depict the pigs as unclean and unholy.
 Eating pork in Christianity (and in Middle Eastern cultures) is discouraged.

 However, pigs’ blood can be used in sacrifice.
-The Prophet Isaiah of the Old Testament records of pigs’ blood being used in temples as a sacrifice to Yahweh.
+The Prophet Isaiah of the Old Testament records pigs’ blood being used in temples as a sacrifice to Yahweh.

 Symbolism of the Pig in African Culture

 In many African cultures, pigs were domesticated for food.
 They also had a spiritual significance.
-For example; among some communities in Eastern Africa, pigs were taken to symbolize transition.
+For example, among some communities in Eastern Africa, pigs were taken to symbolize transition.

 Wild boars have been hunted on the African continent since time immemorial.
 They were valued for their meat and fat.